wevm/viem/.changeset/young-spiders-taste.md

 "viem": patch
 ---

-fix `BaseError@walk` to return `null` if callback is provided, but no error matches it
+Fixed `BaseError.walk` to return `null` if the predicate callback is not satisfied.